SachXD/Challenger-Bot/README.md

 # Challenger-Bot
-This bot helps you challenge your friends for coding battle
+Use this bot to challenge your friends for coding battle